aganzha/stage/README.md

 flatpak run io.github.aganzha.Stage
 ```
 ## Using
-To create commit, it need "to stage" `Unstagd changes` either all of them or separate files/hunks.
+To create commit, it need "to stage" `Unstaged changes` either all of them or separate files/hunks.
 > [!NOTE]
-> You can use either buttons in headerbar or press `command keys` on your keyboard which will apply to line highlighted by cursor
+> You can use either buttons in headerbar or press `command keys` on your keyboard which will apply to line highlighted by cursor.
+All actions could be driven by keyboard

 <picture><source srcset="https://github.com/user-attachments/assets/aae0b833-6979-4644-8f4c-83f4eda739c1"><img alt="Stage screenshot" src="https://github.com/user-attachments/assets/aae0b833-6979-4644-8f4c-83f4eda739c1"></picture>